 Liz Carroll was the President of the 2015 North Carolina Azalea Festival.
 Liz grew up in Wilmington and had the honor of also serving as the 1997 Azalea Festival Princess.
 Liz is the owner of Liz Carroll Interior Design, and lives in Wilmington with her husband, Robby, and three children, Burton, Harris and Drew.
 While there are too many favorite memories to count, one of her favorites was being able to host the 1st Azalea Festival Queen, Jacqueline White Anderson, as a celebrity guest 68 years after she was the original Queen.

 After attending New Hanover High, NC School of Science and Math, NCSU and Wake Forest, Robby opened Collins & Collins Law in 2000 with his brother Andy.
-He’s married to his beautiful wife Sabrena and together they have one son, Tre.
+Robby has one son, Tre.
 Robby was appointed by Governor McCrory in 2013 to the NC/SC Border Commission.
 Robby states that the Festival has given more to him than he could ever repay through all of the wonderful and unique Wilmingtonians he has had the opportunity to meet and become friends with over the last 20 years.

 Jean A. Lawler